wouter83/AOC2022/README.md

 # AoC2022
-My Advent of Code 2021
+My Advent of Code 2022

 Targets for this year:
 - Testdriven development
-- Using the all new VS2022
 - Not too much c style coding